-In other words, if your chances of winning the lottery were 1 in 15, as are the odds of being an ID theft victim, we’d all have family, friends, and colleagues who are millionaires.
+In other words, if your chances of winning the lottery were 1 in 20 – the odds of being an ID theft victim – we’d all have family, friends, and colleagues who are millionaires.

-Although we can’t help you secure a future Powerball prize, we can offer some thoughts on changing your odds when it comes to identity theft statistics.
+Although we can’t help you secure a future Powerball prize, we can offer some thoughts on tipping the odds in your favor when it comes to identity theft statistics.

 Some good prevention tactics include changing passwords regularly to avoid credential stuffing and other account takeover fraud methods, being cautious when putting personal information on social media, and checking your bank and credit accounts frequently to spot fraudulent transactions.
 The more proactive monitoring, the better, including monitoring credit reports and credit score changes, so you are aware of any changes or discrepancies that don’t make sense.
 Staying vigilant if your personally identifiable information (PII) appears on the Dark Web is also critical.